gong-io/gecko/HOW_TO_CONTRIBUTE.md

 ## Development

-Right now, your local master branch, origin master branch (forked repo in GitHub), and upstream master branch (original doccano repo) should be the same.
+Right now, your local master branch, origin master branch (forked repo in GitHub), and upstream master branch (original project repo) should be the same.

 Usually, we use a new branch for feature development or bug fix, like 'feature/auto_label', 'bug/annotation.
 For example, we want to implement the JSON export feature, so we name a new branch as `feature/json_export`.